woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ### `image`

-With the `docker` backend, Woodpecker uses Docker images for the build environment, for plugins and for service containers.
-The image field is exposed in the container blocks in the Yaml:
+Woodpecker pulls the defined image and uses it as environment to execute the pipeline step commands, for plugins and for service containers.

 When using the `local` backend, the `image` entry is used to specify the shell, such as Bash or Fish, that is used to run the commands.